uri-library-data-services/iassist-preview/content/blog/update-cossa-changes-common-rule-implications-social-and-behavioral-sciences.md

 self or others.
 In order to be allowed to report such abuse, researchers must get the subjects to sign a separate consent-to-report form.
-The certificate is so strict due to concerns that few of the subjects under DOJ\'s purview would consent to participate in research otherwise.
+The certificate is so strict due to concerns that few of the subjects under DOJ's purview would consent to participate in research otherwise.

-\
-\